-8 Water Damage in the House: Reasons, Impacts, and Preventions
+8 Water Damage in the House: Reasons, Impacts and Preventions

-- Severe mold infestation in the house
+- Mold and mildew growth in the house

-- Permanent water stain marks in the house
+- Water stain marks in the house

-- Structural and furniture wood rotting
+- House wood rotting

-- Home Material Erosion
+- Home material erosion

-- Paint Peeling in the House
+- Paint peeling in the house

 These water damages cause to structural weakening, mold and mildew growth, damage to personal belongings, and potential health risks due to mold exposure.
 To prevent these water damages water issues should be fixed and the building envelope should be waterproofed using a waterproofing membrane.

-- Severe mold infestation in the house
+- Mold and mildew growth in the house

-- Permanent water stain marks in the house
+- Water stain marks in the house

-- Material degradation in the house
+- Material decaying in the House

-1. Severe Mold Infestation in the House
+1. Mold and Mildew Growth in the House

 Negative impacts of mold and mildew growth in the house